-- central landscape median and footpath to contain street furniture and parklets.
-Traffic calming options to be - implemented and vehicle speeds reduced and sign-posted to emphasise pedestrian focus.
-Pedestrian pathways on both sides of - the street.
-Vehicular access on the west an east creates both morning and afternoonfocused pedestrian space relative to solar / daylight access. - an afternoon-focused pedestrian space relative to solar / daylight access.
+- Vehicular access limited to eastern and/or western half of the existing road reserve.
+Design can vary this to add interest as well as traffic-calming to the road network. - Existing parallel parking bays converted to perpendicular bays and the existing central landscape median and footpath to contain street furniture and parklets. - Traffic calming options to be implemented and vehicle speeds reduced and sign-posted to emphasise pedestrian focus. - Pedestrian pathways on both sides of - Vehicular access on the west an east creates both morning and afternoonfocused pedestrian space relative to solar / daylight access.